-The Company recorded an income tax provision of \$0.3 million and \$0.1 million during the three months ended April 30, 2024 and 2023, respectively.
-The income tax provision recorded in the first quarter of fiscal 2025 and the first quarter of fiscal 2024 were primarily attributable to state income taxes.
-As of April 30, 2024, the Company continued to maintain a full valuation allowance against its remaining deferred tax assets.
+The Company recorded an income tax provision of \$0.1 million and \$0.9 million during the three and nine months ended October 31, 2024, respectively, and an income tax benefit of \$3.0 million and \$2.6 million during the three and nine months ended October 31, 2023, respectively.
+The income tax provision recorded in the first three quarters of fiscal 2025 were primarily attributable to state income taxes.
+The income tax benefit recorded in the third quarter of fiscal 2024 was primarily attributable to the release of \$3.2 million valuation allowance on certain preexisting deferred tax assets that were realized as a result of deferred tax liabilities assumed in the Company's acquisition of 2600hz, Inc. ("2600Hz") in October 2023.
+As of October 31, 2024, the Company continued to maintain a full valuation allowance against its remaining deferred tax assets.

-As of April 30, 2024, the Company had unrecognized tax benefits of approximately \$11.4 million, none of which would currently affect the Company's effective tax rate if recognized due to the Company's deferred tax assets being fully offset by a valuation allowance.
-The Company does not anticipate that the amount of unrecognized tax benefits relating to tax positions existing at April 30, 2024 will significantly increase or decrease within the next twelve months.
-There were no interest expense or penalties related to unrecognized tax benefits recorded through April 30, 2024.
+As of October 31, 2024, the Company had unrecognized tax benefits of approximately \$11.8 million, none of which would currently affect the Company's effective tax rate if recognized due to the Company's deferred tax assets being fully offset by a valuation allowance.
+The Company does not anticipate that the amount of unrecognized tax benefits relating to tax positions existing at October 31, 2024 will significantly increase or decrease within the next twelve months.
+There were no interest expense or penalties related to unrecognized tax benefits recorded through October 31, 2024.